gkeswani92/gkeswani92.github.io/_posts/2015-07-06-Local_Global_Variables.md

 {% endhighlight %}

 Specifying, global <variable_name> makes sure that any changes made inside the method change the global variable's value, which will reflect in any usage of that variable further on.

+PS- Keep in mind, that you only need to declare them global inside the function if you want to do assignments / change them. global is not needed for printing and accessing.